sashetophizika/compal.nvim/README.md

 }

 ```

-The `cmd` and `cd` options allow the use of some wildcards.
-The `interactive.title` field is there because certain repls have a title different from the command like `ghci` where the title is `ghc` and `ipython` where the title is `python`.
+The `interactive.title` field is for certain repls have a title different from the command like `ghci` where the title is `ghc` and `ipython` where the title is `python`.

+The `cmd` and `cd` options allow the use of the following wildcards:

 | Wildcard | Description
 |----------|------------|